community-privacy/community-privacy.github.io/_pages/application.md

 In terms of what we select on, we want to prioritize:

-- Expertise in a specific domain, e.g. privacy, cryptography, participatory co-design, UX design, community organizing, journalism, labor unions, or other relevant topics
+- Expertise in a specific domain, e.g. privacy, cryptography, participatory co-design, UX design, community organizing, journalism, labor unions, policy, or other relevant topics
 - Culture and community, e.g. values collaboration, co-learning, open-source and public goods, curiosity, equity, inclusion
 - For the holistic cohort: diversity of backgrounds, perspectives, proficiencies, skillsets, communities, cultures, locations, etc.; potential for long-term collaboration in the ecosystem; community impact